bragceo/Food-For-Everyone/README.md

 ## Special Thanks

-Shout out to the awesome Instrcutors and TAs who worked with us through numerous challenges.
+Shout out to the awesome Instructors and TAs who worked with us through numerous challenges.
 These indiviudals include: Diego, Enrique Gomes, Andrew Finkernagel, and Erik Hoverstein.